rebing/graphql-laravel/README.md

 ### Privacy

-> **Note:** this only applies when making use of the `SelectFields` class to query Eloquent models!

 You can set custom privacy attributes for every Type's Field.
 If a field is not allowed, `null` will be returned.
+Privacy is enforced at the field resolver level, so it works universally — whether the type is a root query result, a nested sub-type, or accessed via `SelectFields`.

+The privacy callback receives the **field's own arguments** and the query context.
 For example, if you want the user's email to only be accessible to themselves:

 ```php
 class UserType extends GraphQLType